-When we mapped out our See the USA road trip we never really focused on where we would stop or what we would see, rather it was more of a let’s see where the road takes us kind of thing.
-As it turns out, the road led us to two fascinating moments in history that will forever be linked together; and both moments definitely still hold the fascination of many.
+When we mapped out our See the USA road trip we never really focused on where we would stop or what we would see.
+It was more of a let’s see where the road takes us kind of thing.
+As it turns out, the road led us to two fascinating moments in history that will forever be linked together.
+Both moments definitely still hold the fascination of many.

 The JFK Museum

-We drove eastbound across Texas and if you’ll recall from a previous post, it was – shall we say – less than a pleasant experience and I had to channel my inner PollyAnna to survive it.
-We had no plans to stay in Dallas, but we timed our day so that we could stop for a few hours to visit the Sixth Floor Museum at Dealey Plaza, also known as the JFK Museum.
+We drove eastbound across Texas and if you’ll recall from a previous post, it was – shall we say – less than a pleasant experience.
+I had to channel my inner PollyAnna to survive it.
+We had no plans to stay in Dallas.
+However, we timed our day so that we could stop for a few hours to visit the Sixth Floor Museum at Dealey Plaza.
+It’s also known as the JFK Museum.

-This was a moment in history well-worth learning more about and it’s one of those moments in time when pretty much everyone (except me) can say where they were when JFK was shot; and pretty much everyone has an opinion on what actually happened on that fateful day.
-Was it just one man?
-Was it a conspiracy?
-Was LBJ involved?
-If you’re as uncertain as I am – although I must admit I tend to think Oswald was just a patsy in a much bigger scheme – visiting the museum won’t do anything to sway you one way or the other, as a matter of fact you may leave even more baffled.
+This was a moment in history well-worth learning more about.
+It’s one of those moments in time when pretty much everyone (except me) can say where they were when JFK was shot.
+Seemingly, everyone has an opinion on what actually happened on that fateful day.
+Was it just one man, was it a conspiracy and was LBJ involved?
+As uncertain as I am I must admit I tend to think Oswald was just a patsy in a much bigger scheme.
+Visiting the museum won’t do anything to sway you one way or the other.
+As a matter of fact you may leave even more baffled.

 I have to say it was definitely well-worth the time it took for us to visit the museum.
 And it definitely left us both even more uncertain as to what may have actually happened that day.